 The small southern town of Black Mountain is hit particularly hard.
 There aren’t enough supplies to help everyone, and people begin to starve, sicken, and succumb to various diseases.
 Meanwhile, college professor and former Army Colonel John Matherson attempts to maintain order, but ends up leading a battle the likes of which he never could have anticipated.

 While it’s not quite as drastic as some of its fellow nuclear works, One Second After is still a shiver-inducing take on a twenty-first century apocalypse, uncomfortably drawing attention to our reliance on modern technology — and what would happen if it were all taken away.

-Our final entry is another classic pandemic apocalypse, and one that will seem eerily familiar to those who remember the swine flu panic of 2009.
+Our final entry is another classic pandemic apocalypse, and one that will seem eerily familiar to anyone who's lived through the COVID-19 epidemic (which is to say, just about everyone).
 Station Eleven revolves around a woman named Kirsten who grew up in the early years of the “Georgia flu” — a deadly strain of swine that kills most of the population in just two decades.
 Kirsten, a former child actor, is now part of a traveling theatre troupe in a world largely devoid of any art.

 The novel is full of such moving human elements, such as a “Museum of Civilization” that exhibits old iPhones and laptops, and a fictional graphic novel (from which this one takes its name).
 A good portion of the story also occurs before the epidemic actually starts, detailing the intertwined lives of several characters who impact Kirsten’s life in unexpected ways.

 So while Station Eleven is undoubtedly a post-apocalyptic book, the apocalypse isn’t really the point.
 More than any of the others on this list, it’s a book about humanity and how it perseveres and preserves itself — even in the most trying of times.
 And that's why it is perhaps one of the best books of all time.